From Non-Hermitian Linear Response to Dynamical Correlations and Fluctuation-Dissipation Relations in Quantum Many-Body Systems: Non-Hermitian linear response theory

 \section{Non-Hermitian linear response theory}

 Though long established in the context of open quantum systems~\cite{Gardiner2004,Breuer2007}, recent years have seen a surge of interest in quantum systems with non-Hermitian Hamiltonians~\cite{Ashida2020}.
-Here, we tap into this development by exploiting the linear response to a non-Hermitian perturbation~\cite{Pan2020,Sticlet2021} in order to extract unequal-time anti-commutators.
+Here, we tap into this development by exploiting the linear response to a non-Hermitian perturbation~\cite{Pan2020,Sticlet2022} in order to extract unequal-time anti-commutators.

 In contrast to usual linear response theory, we assume that the system is effectively described by a non-Hermitian Hamiltonian~$H(t)= H_0 + H_1(t)$, where $H_0$ is the unperturbed (Hermitian) Hamiltonian and $H_1(t) = - i f(t) A$ is an anti-Hermitian perturbation with a positive semi-definite operator~$A$ and a non-negative time-dependent function~$f(t)$.
-For example, such a scenario arises in the quantum trajectories approach to dissipative quantum systems~\cite{Dalibard1992,Molmer1993,Daley2014} if the evolution is conditioned on the absence of quantum jumps~\cite{Naghiloo2019,Nakagawa2020,Chen2021}.
-In \cref{sec:realization}, we present a scheme for engineering effective non-Hermitian Hamiltonians specifically designed for measuring \acp{fdr}.
+For example, such a scenario arises in the quantum trajectories approach to dissipative quantum systems~\cite{Dalibard1992,Molmer1993,Daley2014} if the evolution is conditioned on the absence of quantum jumps~\cite{Naghiloo2019,Nakagawa2020,Chen2021} (see also \cref{sec:comparison}).
+In addition, we show in \cref{sec:weakmeasurement} that existing ancilla-based weak measurement protocols for the unequal-time anti-commutator~\cite{Uhrich2017,Kastner2018} can also be rephrased in the framework of non-Hermitian linear response.
+In \cref{sec:realization}, we present a scheme for engineering effective non-Hermitian Hamiltonians based on the quantum Zeno effect to probe such responses, even frequency-resolved, for a wide range of observables.

 A quantum state described by the density operator~$\rho(t)$ evolves in time under the non-Hermitian Hamiltonian~$H(t)$ according to the von Neumann equation

 with initial condition $\rho(0) = \rho_0$.

 Using time-dependent perturbation theory, a straightforward calculation (reported in \cref{app:nhlrt}) shows that, to linear order in the perturbation, the unnormalized expecation value of a (Hermitian) observable~$B$ is given by